 Pong stayed the night and the next.
 She laughed at my jokes and poured beer into my glass.
 We ate spicy food and had sex morning, afternoon, and night.
 We had a good time and Thais like nothing better than fun, unless it was sleep.
 Pong watched TV in the hotel room, as my typewriter clattered out pages.
 She said the typing sounded like monsoon rain on a tin roof.
 I barely lifted my head from my work.
 Later she leapt from the balcony into the deep end of the pool to get my attention.

 “You love book more love me,” she cried, climbing from the pool.
 “It make me crazy.
 Clack clack clack.”

 This wasn’t about the typing.

 “Oh, love.”
 I hadn’t seen a woman this mad, since my ex-girlfriend, Alice, discovered someone had pissed in her raccoon cap at a party.
-It had been my friend Bill.
-I never told her that.
+I never told her it had been me.

 "Yes, love same in movie.
 Same in song."

 "I haven't loved a woman in a long time."

 Every Thai was convinced that if you didn't love a woman than you had to be gay.